isabella232/solutions-geoevent-java/README.md

     * The current settings assume these will be located at
         * /Program Files/ArcGIS/Server/GeoEventProcessor/sdk/repository
         * /Program Files/ArcGIS/Server/GeoEventProcessor/system
+* Depending on the version of software you have installed, you may also need to change the version property in the pom.xml files
 * From a command prompt go to the `./solutions-geoevent-java/solutions-geoevent` directory
 * Type `mvn install` at the prompt and hit return
-* Each Adapter and processor module will now have a target folder (see each module's readme.md for exact path)
+* Each installed module will now have a target folder (see each module's Readme.md for the exact path)
 * Browse to each target directory
-* Copy the copy the .jar file paste it into the deploy directory on your GeoEvent server (<GeoEventServer install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)
+* Copy the .jar file from the target folder and paste it into the deploy directory on your GEP installation (ex. <GEP install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)

 ### Validating Install

-* Browse to the 'Site' tab in GeoEvent Service manager
+* Browse to the 'Site' tab in GEP manager
 * Click on the 'Adapters' tab and you should see each installed adapter as one of the available adapters
 * Click on the 'Processors' tab (from the 'Site' tab) and you should see each installed processor as one of the available processors